Clone and Modify an Arduino Mega PCB Schematic in Altium Designer

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.

 We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
-You can check the product page for a more in-depth feature description or one of the On-Demand Webinars for more information on Arduino Mega schematics.
+You can check the product page for a more in-depth feature description or one of the On-Demand Webinars for more information on Arduino Mega PCB layout.